marcuswestin/WebViewProxy/README.md

 #### Piping response API

-Pipe an NSURLResponse and its data into the WebViewProxyResponse.
+Pipe an `NSURLResponse` and its data into the `WVPResponse`.
 This makes it simple to e.g. proxy a request and its response through an NSURLConnection.

 Examples to be written.